Deborah Rudibaugh

 We had more to gain by not arresting her and continuing to investigate than we did by arresting her and then having the speedy trial clock start running.

-It was was unclear to us the extent of other people's involvement in both the murder of Jacob, but also the cover-up of evidence.
+It was unclear to us the extent of other people's involvement in both the murder of Jacob, but also the cover-up of evidence.

 Although Deborah claims that she threw the murder weapon into a nearby lake, detectives find a gun under her bed that matches her earlier description.

 She talked about how she alone had removed Jacob's body from his bedroom where she had shot him.
+Things aren't adding up.

 July 17th, 2017.